anggriawanrilda88/dating-app-test/README.md

 ------------------------transformers <br />

 # Makefile For Development and Deployment
-here include Makefile to run some command for development and deployment you can see the command bellow:<br /><br />
+Here include Makefile to run some command for development and deployment you can see the command bellow:<br /><br />
 `make bin` ==> this command to create folder bin <br />
 `make setup-tools` ==> this command to install hot reload bin and migrate bin <br />
 `make migration-create` ==> this command to create folder migrations and create file migration with name <br />